Different Forms of Art

 Architecture

-Architecture Art
+Architecture as a Form of Art

-Architecture, as an art form, is the creative and expressive practice of designing and constructing buildings and structures.
+Architecture as an art form is the creative and expressive practice of designing and constructing buildings and structures.
 It goes beyond the functional aspects of providing shelter and encompasses aesthetic, cultural, and symbolic dimensions.

 “A building is alive, like a man, and its spirit is the spirit of its maker.”